Death as a Sacred Threshold: Reflections on Accompanying the Dying

 The Many Dimensions Within Us That Are Touched by Death

 Death does not come for only the physical body.
-It touches every dimension of a person, layers that modern medicine may not name, but which any hospice worker or spiritual companion recognizes intuitively.
+It touches every dimension of a person, layers that modern medicine may not name, but which any loved one, hospice worker, or spiritual companion recognizes intuitively.

 The body begins its gradual unwinding.
 Breath shifts.
 Digestion slows.
 Muscles soften.
 The body conserves its final reserves of energy for the crossing ahead.
 There is pain sometimes, but also moments of unexpected ease, windows in which the body seems to know exactly what to do, as if remembering something ancient.